Sports medicine healthcare

 possible.
 They are experts in preventing illness and injury in active people.
-Sports active people.
 Sports medicine healthcare providers do work with professional athletes.
-But they also treat children and teens involved in sports and adults who exercise personal fitness.
-Plus, they treat people who have physically demanding jobs, like Sports medicine is not a medical specialty in itself.
-Most sports medicine healthcare providers are certified in internal medicine, emergency medicine, family medicine, or another specialty.
-They then get specialize in treating injuries in children and teens.
+But they also treat children and teens involved in sports and adults who exercise for personal fitness.
+They also treat people who have physically demanding jobs, like construction Sports medicine is not a medical specialty itself.
+Most sports medicine healthcare providers are certified in other family medicine, or another specialty.
+Then they get more training.
+Other providers specialize in treating injuries in children and teens.
 Their growing bodies can be different from those of adults.
-These specialists are usually board-certified in board-certified in pediatrics or family medicine with additional training in sports Other experts who are not medical doctors may work with a sports medicine specialist to provide care including: Physical therapists.
+These specialists are usually board-certified in pediatrics or family medicine and also have training in sports medicine.
+Some sports Other experts who are not medical doctors may work with a sports medicine specialist to provide care including: Physical therapists.
 They help people rehabilitate and